Infant, 11 others confirmed dead from Lagos tanker fire

-The Lagos state government says an infant and eleven other Nigerians died from the tanker fire accident.
+The Lagos State Government says an infant and eleven other Nigerians died from the tanker fire accident.

 Nine people were confirmed dead on the day of the accident which occurred at Otedola Bridge axis of Berger after its brake was said to have failed.